Anahkiasen/underscore-php/README.md

 Underscore::chain($array)->filter(...)->sort(...)->get(2)
 ```

-The core concept is this : static calls return values from their methods, while chained calls update the value of the object they're working on.
-Which means that an Underscore object don't return it's value until you call the `->obtain` method on it — until then you can chain as long as you want, it will remain an object.
-The exception are certains properties that are considered _breakers_ and that will return the object's value.
-An example is `Arrays->get`.

 You can also alias Underscore's core classes and call them at any time, this mostly provides syntaxic elegance :

 ```php